julian36alvarez/Notas/Notas/Inglés para Entrevistas de Trabajo/Notas.md

 I have had experience in software development, management and IT positions.
 My latest position was as Java software developer and it was a great experience since I had the chance to work with a team of 3 talented employees and together we reached our company goals, we worked in the development of the emergency platform of COVID.

+## 15. Why do you want to work for this company and why should we hire you?

+I admire your company’s results in the industry and I have experience in the services your company provides.
+I am goal-oriented and I deliver exceptional results in software development.
+Since I have worked with people from different countries I adapt easily and work well with other people.
+I am sure I would be a good match for this position.
+I am very passionate about software development and I am committed to creating innovative strategies to achieve company goals.

+## 16. Talking about your skills and competencies.

+My Hard Skills:

+**Web Development**.
+**JAVA Development**.
+**Logic and strategy**.
+**Basic level English**.

+My Soft Skills:

+**Adaptability**
+**Teamwork**
+// este es mi debilidad **Time management**  weakness **Respect**
+.
+My Competencies:

+**Conflict Resolution**
+**Responsibility**
+**Critical Thinking**

+## 18. What are your strengths and weaknesses?.

+I adapt easily to changes and actually take them as opportunities.
+For example, we started using Amazon Web services at work recently so I read everything about it and how to use it effectively.
+After learning about it I can see that it is very useful to work in cloud services.
+I like learning new things constantly.

+I am naturally shy.
+I am Introvert person, but I am a respectful person and listen actively.

+## 19. The salary expectation question.

+My salary range is flexible.
+However, I would like to be compensated reasonably according to my qualifications, experience and professional achievements.
+I would expect to receive something in the range of five to six million

+## 20. Where do you see yourself in 5 years?.

+I am passionate about research and development within the Software sector.
+I admire the business’s significant role in creating robust software systems.

+"In five years’ time, I want to have made my own contributions to the development of software technologies.
+I am therefore excited about the opportunity this position presents for developing my expertise.

+## 21. Answering situational questions.

+It’s always important to be completely honest.
+Even if nobody noticed, I would definitely address the mistake I made by trying to solve it and asking for help if I need it.